Clever/pathio/README.md

 func Write(path string, input []byte) error
 ```
 Write writes a byte array to the specified path.
 The path can be either a local
-file path of an S3 path.
+file path or an S3 path.

 #### func  WriteReader